 - What happens if I overdose?

-- What should I avoid while taking multivitamin with fluoride?
+- What should I avoid while taking multivitamins with fluoride?

-- What other drugs will affect multivitamin with fluoride?
+- What other drugs will affect multivitamins with fluoride?

 - Where can I get more information?